See also: State Patients Boards

 – Charles Bukowski

-Imagine having someone like Billy Beane working with all of that to cure our ignorance.
-Imagine if it were his job to marshal all the tools possible to monitor the experiences of all of the patients in your area in order to determine who and what in your local health care industry has proved to be safe and affordable.
+A Community Patient Agency could be that place.
 This is information that no one in medicine collects or reports (see medical reporting).
 This is information that no one in medicine believes when you report it to them (see OSMB and Blacklisting).

 Surgeons routinely create records that say that their operations were perfect with no complications even when patients are disabled by them.
 There are injured patients out there screaming at the top of their lungs trying to get anyone to put in the record an honest account of what happened to them, but no one will.
-They need an agency that is on their side and not only will listen and learn from it, but will use what is learned to protect the next patient, rather than those who keep injuring patients.
+They need an agency that is on their side and not only will listen and learn from it, but will use what is learned to protect the next patient, rather than protect and enable the perpetrators of those injuries as currently is the case.

 Try to find a doctor or nurse who is not against that